Learn UX / UI Design

 Tuition

-We have 3 easy ways you can pay for tuition.
+We have 3 easy ways to pay:

-• Pay with a loan
+• Pay with a traditional loan (as low as $388/month)

-Frequently Asked Questions About UX / UI Product Design
+Frequently Asked Questions

 Product Design is a holistic concept that has ownership over both UX (user experience) and UI (user interface) design.
 UX design focuses on the total user experience with a digital product.
 UI design focuses on the visual experience of a digital product, such as fonts, colors, and animations.